Dim.Auto Deep Dive

 The DimAutoStyle

-enum defines the different ways that Dim.Auto
+enum defines the different strategies that Dim.Auto

 enum has the following values: